yakasov/HardPlus/Planned.md

 Phantoms
 - group size ranges from 2 -> 5 (from 1 -> 4)

-Piglins
-- ender pearl stack size from bartering reduced to 1 -> 2 (from 2 -> 4)

 Slimes
 - small Slimes deal 0.5 DPH